 DIVIDED BY CULTURE, BRIDGED BY DESIRE

-Raj, a young Indian man, lives on the east of the river where all the other ethnic workers live, crammed into narrow streets and old buildings.
-After being given a job in his family’s company Raj must negotiate a massive land deal with Theo, the sadistic and ruthless leader of the Reynolds Corporation, the all powerful company that controls the West of the river and many of the ethnic workers.
-Raj must has been assigned to marry Ye, a young Chinese woman but falls for Theo’s niece, Selina.
+Raj lives on the east of the river where all the workers live, crammed into narrow streets and old buildings.
+After being given a job in his family’s company he must negotiate a massive deal with Theo, the sadistic and ruthless leader of the Reynolds Corporation, the all powerful company that controls the West of the river and many of the workers.
+Raj is to marry Ye but falls for Theo’s niece, Selina.
 This illegal relationship creates a series of ever more difficult challenges that puts Raj in conflict with all his friends and rivals.

 A Local Desperado